 Mecklenburg. (n.d.).
 Retrieved September 22nd, 2018, from http://www.yourdictionary.com/mecklenburg

 A historical region of northeast Germany on the Baltic Sea.
-It was originally occupied c. sixth century A.D. by Slavic peoples who were then displaced by Germanic settlements.
-After 1621 Mecklenburg was divided into two duchies, which joined the German Confederation in 1867.
+It was originally occupied c. sixth century AD by Slavic peoples who were then displaced by Germanic settlements.
+After 1621 Mecklenburg was divided into two duchies, which joined a confederation of German states in 1867.

 Graham, The Mecklenburg Declaration of Independence (New York, 1905), and J.

 The same year German settlers from Pennsylvania founded New Mecklenburg, the present Shepherdstown, on the Potomac, and others soon followed.

 AUGUST ADOLPH EDUARD EBERHARD KUNDT (1839-1894), German physicist, was born at Schwerin in Mecklenburg on the, 8th of November 1839.

 In 1832, two years after receiving its charter, it opened near Boydton, Mecklenburg county, Virginia, and in 1868 was removed to Ashland.

 Enforce the acts of trade and navigation and by the parliamentary statute of 1764 forbidding the issue of bills of credit; and the Scotch-Irish among them in particular were aroused by the repeal of an act of 1771 allowing Presbyterian ministers to perform the marriage ceremony and of another act of the same year for the establishment of Queen's College in Mecklenburg county for Presbyterians.